Antarctica Trivia Questions

 Click to reveal answer ›

-Fossil evidence shows that about 90 million years ago, Antarctica was covered in temperate rainforests with average temperatures around 54°F.
+Fossil evidence shows that during the Cretaceous period, Antarctica was covered in temperate rainforests with average temperatures around 54°F (12°C), like the Pacific Northwest climate.

 Click to reveal answer ›